Chen fires warning to rival Hanyu as Olympic figure skating begins

 Beijing (AFP) – Strongly fancied Nathan Chen laid old demons to rest with a blistering start to his Olympics campaign in Beijing on Friday, as the figure skating competition kicked off.

-The American beat Japan's Shoma Uno into second place in the men's single short programme of the teams event, with Chen scoring his highest of the season.
+The American scored a personal best to beat Japan's Shoma Uno into second place in the men's single short programme of the teams event.

+The score of 111.71 was just 0.11 points off the highest score ever for a short programme -- which is held by Uno's compatriot Yuzuru Hanyu, Chen's main rival in the individual event.

-Chen, who along with Uno's compatriot Yuzuru Hanyu is favourite in the individual event, had a disastrous short programme at the 2018 Pyeongchang Olympics that dashed his hopes of gold back then.
+Chen, who had a disastrous short programme at the 2018 Pyeongchang Olympics that dashed his hopes of gold, was asked Friday if he had now banished those bitter memories.

 "I don't think I'd be able to be here where I am now without having had that experience... rather than that being a demon I think that was a very helpful learning experience."

-The Capital Indoor Stadium was mostly empty, with about 200-300 spectators tepidly cheering the skaters on, socially distanced a seat apart from each other.
+The Capital Indoor Stadium was mostly empty, with about 300 spectators tepidly cheering the skaters on, sitting a seat apart from each other.

 The Games are happening inside a "closed loop" system in line with China's zero-Covid policy and tickets were not released for public sale -- those present were selected by organisers.